ssgpers/CommMicroscope/README.md

 ##Installation

  Create java using mvn package or download the jar file.
-You need a library "Apache Commons IO" (http://commons.apache.org/proper/commons-io//) as well.
-Place both files under plugins folder in Fiji.
+ You need a library "Apache Commons IO" (http://commons.apache.org/proper/commons-io//) as well so please also download the jar file and place the file in the ImageJ plugin folder.
+ If you are using the plugin with Fiji, Apache Commons IO is already installed so you do not need this extra jar file.
 Refresh the menu or restart the Fiji.

 Commands will be located under Plugins > ALMF >